 - Kotobukiya released an anime-inspired Rogue statue for the Bishoujo line.

-- Hasbro also released a figure of Rogue in her 90's outfit for the Marvel Legends line.
+- Hasbro also released a figure of Rogue in her 90s outfit for the Marvel Legends line as part of the Juggernaut Build-a-Figure wave.
+An updated version was later released as a Target exclusive.